prolego-team/pdd/README.md

 # About
+Welcome!
 You can quickly build powerful applications with large language models (LLMs).
-However, transparency can be challenging: identifying where your application excels, avoiding critical errors, making improvements, and predicting readiness.
+Unfortunately, achieving transparency can be tough—knowing where your application excels, avoiding critical errors, making improvements, and predicting readiness.

-Performance-driven development (PDD) provides the transparency needed to effectively manage and deploy GenAI applications.
+That’s where performance-driven development (PDD) comes in.
+PDD gives you the clarity needed to confidently manage and deploy GenAI applications.

 ### GenAI Challenges: Current Situation vs. Improvement with PDD